diasraphael/guide/CS/web/git.md

 1. GIT is a distributed version control system
 2. GIT helps in tracking different versions of the file
 3. GIT helps in collaborating with multiple people in the team
+4. SHA1 is used by GIT ie is 160bits
-4. GITHUB is the repository hosting service
+5. GITHUB is the repository hosting service

 ### ZSH